NithishRaja/natural-selection-simulator/README.md

 * Players have a chance to reproduce at end of each cycle
 * Chance for reproduction increases till player does reproduces, after reproduction the chance gets reset to 0

+## Visualiser

+* The code for visualiser can be found at [github](https://github.com/NithishRaja/natural-selection-visualizer)

 ## Docker

 * The docker image can be found at [docker hub](https://hub.docker.com/repository/docker/nithishraja/natural_selection_simulator)